CDCgov/NCHHSTP-DHP-DRB-Transmission-Burst-Analysis/README.md

 # Overview

 This analytical approach was developed to identify bursts of rapid HIV transmission across a clock-tree and characterize the contribution of bursts of rapid transmission to future transmission.
-The application of this approach is described in detail in a manuscript currently under review for publication.
+The application of this approach is described in detail in a manuscript titled 'Contribution of HIV transmission bursts to future HIV infections, United States' (DOI: 10.1097/QAD.0000000000004101).

 ## Outline